 3. Study your nemesis

 In A Nightmare On Elm Street III: Dream Warriors (1987), Nancy and Kristen find out that just like Freddy Kreuger, they also have power in their dreams, and decide to band together with their friends to wage war against him when they know he’s at his weakest.

 In sales and marketing, learning about your competitors can give you huge insight into how to beat them.
-With HubSpot, you can use the competitors report to track your competition, which gives you the power to monitor other companies that you compete with in your industry.

 4. Please, just stop running upstairs, guys